(Part 3 of 3)

 Michele, I feel you.
 And a lot of my sistas in Madison still feel you, too.

 “I’ve tried [interracial dating], but I don’t tend to find other races attractive enough to want to date them.
-I’m open to it, but they are just not interesting enough for me.”
+I’m open to it, but they are just not interesting enough for me.
+I got a little bit curious about this best affair sites that’s why I tried to visit it and find someone who could be my companion.”

 There are a few Black women, like Kira Stewart, who are open to dating non-Black men.
 During our conversation, she lightheartedly added, “I like men who like me.
 The United Nations has come in and out of my private life.
 I have dated Spanish men, Europeans.
 I don’t have a preference.”